Bhavya1307/FurEverHome/README.md

 - `routes/`: Contains route handlers
 - `views/`: Pug templates for rendering pages
 - `public/`: Static assets (CSS, images)
-- `api/`: API integration functions

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any queries or support, please contact us at: contact@petadoptionguide.com
+For any queries or support, please contact at: bdp9834@gmail.com